mlcommons/medperf/cc/README.md

 proof        checking that attestation against what you expected asset        an asset's ciphertext, its key, and who may have them

-storage/     service: where the ciphertext lives   gcp · medperf_kbs · mock vault/       service: who may have the key         gcp · medperf_kbs · mock runner/      service: running the workload         gcp · mock result_store/  service: where the results land       gcp · mock backends/    choosing one, and the plumbing they share, a folder each
+storage/     service: where the ciphertext lives   gcp · mock vault/       service: who may have the key         gcp · mock runner/      service: running the workload         gcp · mock result_store/  service: where the results land       gcp · mock backends/    choosing one, and the plumbing they share, a folder each